 where

-Ha1 = hectares occupied by the crop in question
+Ha1 = hectares occupied by the crop in question;

-N1 = number of farm workers in the area affected by drift (excluding those working on the crop in question)
+N1 = number of farm workers in the area affected by drift (excluding those working on the crop in question);

-N2 = number of residents in the area affected by drift
+N2 = number of residents in the area affected by drift.

-We can therefore define a new indicator, TEIQ, to take this fourth component into account.
+We can therefore define a new indicator, TEIQ, to take into account this fourth component.
 For a generic hazardous product (i), that indicator can be expressed as:

-[3] (X1+X2+X3+X4)/4
+[3] (X1+X2+X3+X4)/4;

-Or, in extended form:
+or, in extended form as:

-[4] TEIQi={C[(DT*5)+(DT*P)]+[(C*P*SY)+(L)]+[(F*P)+(T*P*5)+(Z*P*3)+]+ C[(DT*P)*(N2/N1)*0.05]+C[(DT*P)*(N3/N1)*0.017]/4
+[4] TEIQi={C[(DT*5)+(DT*P)]+[(C*P*SY)+(L)]+[(F*P)+(T*P*5)+(Z*P*3)+]+ C[(DT*P)*(N2/N1)*0.05]+C[(DT*P)*(N3/N1)*0.017]/4.

 This risk index accommodates all hazardous ingredients in a PPP and provides a classification system that may be fairly easy to implement using farmers’ mandatory logbooks of pesticide treatments.
 For this new index, too, the weight assigned to each kind of hazard depends on the rating system used to classify the risks that a given substance or formulation poses to humans and the environment.
-The rating system derives from Directive 67/548/EEC or Directive 1999/45/EC and is established by an official agency in keeping with the biological and physicochemical properties of the ingredients and the outcome of toxicological studies (Ioriatti et al., 2011).
+The rating system derives from Directive 67/548/EEC or Directive 1999/45/EC and is set by an official agency in accordance with the biological and physicochemical properties of the ingredients and the outcome of toxicological studies (Ioriatti et al., 2011).

-The modified rating system (TEIQ) does not overcome all the accuracy limitations of PRIs for estimating the health and environmental hazards of pesticides (Greitens and Day, 2007; Levitan et al., 1995; Van Bol et al., 2003), but it is the first to consider all of a formulated product’s potentially dangerous ingredients, which in some cases have a greater impact than the active ingredient alone (Surgan et al, 2010).
-If used widely, the newEIQ could help lead to changes in registration policies by requiring the disclosure of all hazardous inert ingredients, even in countries where this is not mandatory at present (Ioriatti et al., 2011).
+The modified rating system (TEIQ) does not ameliorate all the accuracy limitations of PRIs for estimating the health and environmental hazards of pesticides (Greitens and Day, 2007; Levitan et al., 1995; Van Bol et al., 2003), but it is the first to consider all of a formulated product’s potentially dangerous ingredients, which can, in some cases, have a greater impact than the active ingredient alone (Surgan et al, 2010).
+If used widely, the newEIQ could help lead to changes in registration policies that would require the disclosure of all hazardous inert ingredients, even in countries where this is currently not mandatory (Ioriatti et al., 2011).

 Once the TEIQi has been calculated for every hazardous ingredient (i), the overall score for a pesticide, TEIQp, is obtained by combining all of the single-ingredient TEIQi scores plus a TEIQf score for the entire product.
 The TEIQf is based on the hazard statements reported in Section 16 of the SDS with reference to the health, safety, and environmental labelling required by Directives 67/548/EEC and 1999/45/EC.
-Hazard statements currently differ according to whether the PPP was registered under the old standards (Directive 67/548/EEC, incorporated into Italian law with Legislative Decree 52/1997) (DSD classification with R-statements) or under the newer Regulation (EC) 1107/2009 (CLP Regulation with H-statements).
-Agrofarma (2014) has proposed a conversion chart between DSD and CLP classifications, which makes it possible to leave the scoring method as defined in Ioratti et al. (2011) more or less unchanged.
+Hazard statements currently differ according to whether the PPP was registered under the old standards (Directive 67/548/EEC, incorporated into Italian law by Legislative Decree 52/1997) (DSD classification with R-statements), or under the newer Regulation (EC) 1107/2009 (CLP Regulation with H-statements).
+Agrofarma (2014) has proposed a chart for converting from DSD to CLP classifications, which makes it possible to leave the scoring method as defined in Ioratti et al. (2011) more or less unchanged.
 The transition to the new safety sheet and labeling standards was completed in 2017.

 To summarize:

-[5] TEIQp = TEIQi1 + TEIQi2 + ….TEIQin + TEIQf
+[5] TEIQp = TEIQi1 + TEIQi2 + ….TEIQin + TEIQf.

 This step constitutes the first module of the newEIQ.
 The second and third modules incorporate the dosage of formulated products actually used on crops throughout the season, to estimate a farm’s yearly newEIQ score [14].

-A study in the Tiber Valley (Tuscany and Umbria) and Chiana Valley (Tuscany)
+A Study in the Tiber Valley (Tuscany and Umbria) and Chiana Valley (Tuscany)

 This study evaluates the impact of pesticide use in two parts of central Italy: the Tiber Valley and Upper Tiber Valley in Tuscany and neighboring Umbria, and the Chiana Valley in the Tuscan province of Arezzo.
 Appendix 2 describes the agricultural features of the two areas.